 Some may also develop:

 Some people also develop a rash.

 An untreated infection can cause difficulty breathing and bleeding problems.

 Copyright © Nucleus Medical Media, Inc.

-Your doctor will ask about your symptoms and medical history.
-You may not have known you were bitten or have a bite mark.
-The doctor may ask if you have spent time in areas known for ticks.
-A physical exam will be done
+You will be asked about your symptoms and medical history.
+You may not have known you were bitten.
+You may not have a bite mark.
+You may be asked if you have spent time in areas known for ticks.
+A physical exam will be done.

 A blood test may be done to: